Nichiren Buddhism: Globalization

 While various sects and organizations have had a presence in nations outside Japan for over a century, the genuine expansion of Nichiren Buddhism overseas started in 1960 when Soka Gakkai president Daisaku Ikeda initiated his group's worldwide propagation efforts stemming from a few hundred transplanted Japanese to over 3500 families by 1962.

 Nichiren Buddhism is now practiced in many countries outside of Japan.
 In the United States, religious studies scholar Charles S. Prebish coined the typology of "two Buddhisms" to delineate the divide between forms of Buddhism that appealed either primarily to people of the Asian diaspora or to Euro-American converts.
 Nattier, on the other hand, proposes a three-way typology.
 "Import" or "elite" Buddhism refers to a class of people who have the time and means to seek Buddhist teachers to appropriate certain Buddhist techniques such as meditation.
-"Export or evangelical" Buddhism refers to groups that actively proselytize for new members in their local organizations.
+"Export" or "evangelical" Buddhism refers to groups that actively proselytize for new members in their local organizations.
 "Baggage" or "ethnic" Buddhism refers to diaspora Buddhists, usually of a single ethnic group, who have relocated more for social and economic advancement than for evangelical purposes.
 Another taxonomy divides Western Buddhist groups into three different categories: evangelical, church-like, and meditational.

-Nichiren Shu has been classified into the church-like category.
-One of several Japanese Buddhist schools that followed in the wake of Japanese military conquest and colonization, Nichiren Shu opened a temple in Pusan, Korea in 1881.
+Nichiren Shū has been classified into the church-like category.
+One of several Japanese Buddhist schools that followed in the wake of Japanese military conquest and colonization, Nichiren Shū opened a temple in Pusan, Korea in 1881.
 Its fortunes rose and diminished with the political tides but eventually failed.
 It also established missions in Sakhalin, Manchuria, and Taiwan.
-A Nichiren Shu mission was established in Hawaii in 1900.
+A Nichiren Shū mission was established in Hawaii in 1900.
 By 1920 it established temples at Pahala, Honolulu, Wailuku and Maui.
 In 1955, it officially started a mission in Brazil.
 In 1991, it established the Nichiren Buddhist International Center in 1991 and in 2002 built a center in Hayward, California, to help overseas missions.
-However, Nichiren Shu does not widely propagate in the West.
+However, Nichiren Shū does not widely propagate in the West.